-It’s not easy to define Richard…he’s a world record holder in full and half marathons, but he’s also one of the world’s best sprinters – and the current Paralympic and World Champion in the T42 200m.
+It’s not easy to define Richard.
+He’s a world record holder in full and half marathons, but he’s also one of the world’s best sprinters – and the current Paralympic, World and European Champion in the T42 200m.
 Many people say Richard is an inspiration.
 Richard says that he’s simply an athlete, who has been given the opportunity to run

-As a double leg amputee, life is full of challenges, but that’s never got in Richard Whitehead’s way… Since that first marathon in 2004, Richard has run more than twenty marathons, not to mention competing at the 2006 Winter Paralympic Games in sledge hockey.
+As a congenital amputee, life is full of challenges, but that’s never got in Richard's way.
+Since his first marathon in 2004, he has run more than twenty marathons, not to mention competing at the 2006 Winter Paralympic Games in sledge hockey.
 In 2009, he became the first leg amputee (single or double) to break the three hour mark for a marathon, a world record he has now lowered to 2 hours, 42.54 minutes.
 He also broke the half marathon world record with an incredible run of 1 hour, 14.14 minutes.

 - 2013 IPC World Championships Gold 200m (T42)

 - 2013 Anniversary Games London Gold 200m (T42)

 - 2013 Ran Britain (John O’Groats to Lands End) for charities Sarcoma UK and Scope